IceRaptor/HumanResources/README.md

 * BUG: Colors not updating when you first look at screen
 * BUG: Colors not updating for Mechs in list
 * BUG: Compound faction names aren't whitespace separated (in events?)
+* BUG: Hiring scrollbars don't update
+* BUG: MRB hiring limits should be based on unit skill, NOT points

 * IDEA: Age based interactions... for combat, younger pilots have less value but heal quicker?
 Older pilots take longer to heal?